Confusion, accusations in Imo over demolition of Akachi Tower - Vanguard News

 While an eyewitness told Vanguard that the demolition was carried out by the agents of the new government of Emeka Ihedioha, others were of the view that the land on which the Akachi Tower was built was forcefully collected from the original owners, who on their own decided to carry out the demolition.

-According to one Onyenso, “we saw some people in two hilux vehicles last night and some security people.
-They came, moved round the tower and later drove off.
+According to one Onyenso, “we saw some people in a two Hilux vehicle last night and some security people.
+They came, moved around the tower and later drove off.

 “Just this afternoon (yesterday), as we were working in our site, we saw a group of people with a caterpillar and they ordered the man in the caterpillar to start pulling down the Akachi Tower.